Dispatch Optimizer

 Architecture

-On the canonical day (seed 42, default settings), the optimized plan beats the manual baseline on every operational axis at once: more jobs completed and fewer SLA breaches and less overtime, with the same crew.
-The exact figures move with the solver time budget, but the direction is stable.
+On the canonical day (seed 42, default settings), the optimized plan beats the naive warm-start baseline on jobs completed, SLA breaches, and overtime with the same crew.
+The stronger 24-scenario comparison against greedy plus 2-opt shows that the result changes with the solver time budget.

 Key features